java main methodjava main method

 • non-static instance methods,

-• Methods with the visibility level public, protected, or package-private (without a modifier),
+• methods with the visibility level public, protected, or package-private (no modifier),

 Here are a few examples: